ITLS 101: Course Development and Instructional Design

 As you teach a course for the first time (or immediately after), it is quite common to identify changes that you want to make before teaching it again.
 Typically, the instructor/designer pays careful attention to student feedback regarding sequence of the information, the nature of the assessments, and the responses to the assignments.
 It is not uncommon to make a number of course revisions following the first offering of the course, particularly for an online or IVN course.

-Understanding the built-in assessment tools of ANGEL as well as other assessment techniques can help to identify areas of the course to improve prior to the next offering.
+Understanding the built-in assessment tools of Blackboard Learn as well as other assessment techniques can help to identify areas of the course to improve prior to the next offering.
 In the post-production phase of course development we focus specfically on EVALUATION (and revision which starts the cycle over again).
 Artifacts of this stage include student feedback, instructor feedback, completed assignments, assessments, and the overall course revisions made by the instructor/designer.

 How to Write Effective Learning Objectives